aspnet/AzureSignalR-samples/samples/ReliableChatRoom/README.md

 # Azure SignalR Service Advanced Chat Room

 Just like [ChatRoom sample](../ChatRoom), you have learned how to use Azure SignalR Service to build a chat room application.
-This sample demostrates a chat room with more general features in a chat application.
+This sample demonstrates a chat room with more general features in a chat application.
 In this tutorial, you'll learn how to use Azure Storage Service and Azure Web App Service to get everything running in the cloud.

 Now the sample supports:

-* Broadcast
+-   Broadcast
-* Joined / Left Broadcast
+-   Joined / Left Broadcast
-* New message notification
+-   New message notification
-* Send to User in a private chat room
+-   Send to User in a private chat room
-* Replay history messages
+-   Replay history messages

 ## Provision storage service for data